Behold, Butter Cow

 “I think the 7-foot ice cream cone and the Liberty Bell we made one year are my favorite sculptures,” says Brooke, “but the cow has taken on a life of her own.”

-This year’s Ohio State Fair runs July 29–Aug.
-9. For more information, visit ohiostatefair.com.
+For this year’s Ohio State Fair dates and more information, visit ohiostatefair.com.